-During the year ended October 3, 2015, the Company began executing a business structure reorganization for two groups of its foreign subsidiaries resulting in a change in its permanent reinvestment assertion outside the United States.
-Approximately \$19.7 million of deferred tax liability was reversed and recorded as a tax benefit due to the change in the assertion.
+In fiscal 2016, the Company restructured its entities resulting in a change in its permanent reinvestment assertion outside the United States.
+During the year ended October 1, 2016, approximately \$9.7 million of deferred tax liability was reversed and recorded as a tax benefit due to the change in its permanent reinvestment assertion.
+As part of the plan, the Company also recorded restructuring related tax expense of approximately \$4.2 million for transfers and exchanges of certain foreign subsidiaries.

 We consider the earnings of certain foreign subsidiaries to be permanently reinvested outside the United States.
-We have not recorded a deferred tax liability for U.S. federal income taxes of approximately \$530.5 million of undistributed earnings.
-Determination of the amount of unrecognized deferred tax liability related to these earnings is not practicable, with the exception of a foreign subsidiary where we continue to retain a deferred tax liability for foreign withholding taxes of approximately \$14.5 million, as those earnings may be distributed to its immediate foreign parent company.
+We have not recorded a deferred tax liability for U.S. federal income taxes of approximately \$570.9 million of undistributed earnings.
+Determination of the amount of unrecognized deferred tax liability related to these earnings is not practicable, with the exception of certain foreign subsidiaries where we continue to retain a deferred tax liability for foreign withholding taxes of approximately \$20.0 million, as those earnings may be distributed to its foreign parent company.

-Undistributed earnings of approximately \$27.2 million are not considered to be permanently reinvested outside the United States.
-As of October 3, 2015, the Company has provided a deferred tax liability of approximately \$12.6 million for withholding taxes associated with future repatriation of earnings for certain subsidiaries to the United States.
+Undistributed earnings of approximately \$0.4 million are not considered to be permanently reinvested outside the United States.
+As of October 1, 2016, the Company has provided a deferred tax liability of approximately \$0.2 million for withholding taxes associated with future repatriation of earnings for certain subsidiaries to the United States.

-The following table reflects the net deferred tax balance, composed of the tax effects of cumulative temporary differences for fiscal 2015 and 2014:
+The following table reflects the net deferred tax balance, composed of the tax effects of cumulative temporary differences for fiscal 2016 and 2015:

 Fiscal

-(in thousands) 2015 2014
+(in thousands) 2016 2015

-Inventory reserves \$ 641 \$ 692
+Inventory reserves \$ 546 \$ 641

+Stock options 647 525

-Other accruals and reserves 3,470 3,713
+Other accruals and reserves 4,940 3,797

-Net operating loss carryforwards 628 666

-Valuation allowance (613) (780)

-Total short-term deferred tax asset \$ 4,126 \$ 4,291

-Total short-term deferred tax liability 23 106

-Net short-term deferred tax asset \$ 4,103 \$ 4,185

-Domestic tax credit carryforwards \$ 5,035 \$ 688
+Domestic tax credit carryforwards 8,011 5,035

-Net operating loss carryforwards 32,355 27,361
+Net operating loss carryforwards 31,817 32,983

-Stock options 525 703

-Other 337 400

-38,252 29,152
+\$ 45,961 \$ 42,981

-Valuation allowance (22,502) (23,844)
+Valuation allowance (27,381) (23,128)

-Total long-term deferred tax asset (1) \$ 15,750 \$ 5,308
+Total long-term deferred tax asset (1) \$ 18,580 \$ 19,853

-Repatriation of foreign earnings, including foreign withholding taxes \$ 27,101 \$ 43,204
+Repatriation of foreign earnings, including foreign withholding taxes \$ 20,119 \$ 27,101

-Depreciable assets 16,735 3,013
+Depreciable assets 9,333 16,735

-Prepaid expenses and other 300

-Total long-term deferred tax liability \$ 43,836 \$ 46,517
+Total long-term deferred tax liability \$ 29,452 \$ 43,836

-Net long-term deferred tax liability \$ 28,086 \$ 41,209
+Total net deferred tax liability \$ 10,872 \$ 23,983

+Reported as

+Current deferred tax asset \$ \$ 4,126

+Deferred tax asset 16,825 3,230

+Current deferred tax liability 23

+Deferred tax liability 27,697 31,316

-Total net deferred tax liability \$ 23,983 \$ 37,024
+Total net deferred tax liability \$ 10,872 \$ 23,983

-(1) Included in other assets on the Consolidated Balance Sheets are deferred tax assets of \$3.2 million and \$3.8 million as of October 3, 2015 and September 27, 2014, respectively.
+(1) Included in other assets on the Consolidated Balance Sheets are deferred tax assets of \$16.8 million and \$3.2 million as of October 1, 2016 and October 3, 2015, respectively.

-As of October 3, 2015, the Company has foreign net operating loss carryforwards of \$102.5 million, domestic state net operating loss carryforwards of \$3.2 million, and tax credit carryforwards of \$7.4 million that will reduce future taxable income.
-These carryforwards can be utilized in the future, prior to expiration of certain carryforwards in fiscal years 2016 through 2034 with the exception of certain credits and foreign net operating loss carryforwards to as little as \$4.0 million annually, but recent tax law changes may increase this amount in future years.
-The Company has recorded a valuation allowance against domestic state tax attributes, including additional valuation allowance relating to the tax attributes of acquired Assembléon entities.
+As of October 1, 2016, the Company has foreign net operating loss carryforwards of \$97.0 million, domestic state net operating loss carryforwards of \$176.9 million, domestic federal net operating loss carryforwards of \$1.1 million, and tax credit carryforwards of \$10.9 million that can reduce future taxable income.
+These carryforwards can be utilized in the future, prior to expiration of certain carryforwards in fiscal years 2016 through 2035 with the exception of certain credits and foreign net operating losses that have no expiration date.
+Pennsylvania tax law limits the time during which carryforwards may be applied against future taxes and also limits the utilization of domestic state net operating loss carryforwards to \$5.0 million annually, but recent developments may change this amount in future years.
+The Company has recorded a valuation allowance against domestic state tax attributes and certain foreign tax attributes.